woodycal/pico-secure-delivery-box/README.md

 Or can use tkinter app which is a client and server communication which has schedule.
 ![Example](Building-box/tkinterscreenshot.png)

-I have tested both the options above combined and it does work running two servers from Pico w but for GitHub I think it's best we keep them separate.
+I have tested both the options above combined and it does work running two servers from Pico 2 w and I will add this when it's ready.
+I find having both options it's handy if your not next to your tkinter client to open the box.

 ## Outside access
 Now that I have created tkinter app you can run a vnc server and control it that way.
-With vnc you can log into server from alot or devices anywhere, If correctly setup!.
+With vnc you can log into server from alot of devices anywhere.

 If you prefer the web server setup you will have to use a VPN of some kind to to access your home network(something like wireguard).